Booz Allen Hamilton: 21st century

 Booz Allen helped the Government of the United Arab Emirates create an equivalent of the National Security Agency for that country.
 According to David E. Sanger and Nicole Perlroth of The New York Times, "one Arab official familiar with the effort" said that "They are teaching everything.
 Data mining, Web surveillance, all sorts of digital intelligence collection."
 In 2013 Sanger and Perlroth said that the company "profits handsomely from its worldwide expansion".
 Booz Allen has particularly come under scrutiny for its ties to the government of Saudi Arabia and the support it provides to the Saudi armed forces.
 Alongside competitors McKinsey & Company and Boston Consulting Group, Booz Allen are seen as important factors in Crown Prince Mohammed bin Salman’s drive to consolidate power in the Kingdom.
 On the military side, Booz Allen is employing dozens of retired American military personnel to train and advise the Royal Saudi Navy and provide logistics for the Saudi Army, but denies its expertise is used by Saudi Arabia in its war against Yemen.
 Additionally, it also entered an agreement with the Saudi government that involves the protection and cyber-security of government ministries, with experts arguing that these defensive maneuvers could easily be used to target dissidents.
 David Sirota of Salon said that politicians in the United States who received financing from Booz Allen and "other firms with a similar multinational business model" have vested interests in "denigrating the democratic protest movements that challenge Mideast surveillance states that make those donors big money, too."

 In 2015, Booz Allen acquired the software development division of the Charleston, S.C. technology firm SPARC.
 In 2017, Booz Allen acquired eGov Holdings.
 In 2018, the SEC awarded both Booz Allen and Attain a $2.5 billion contract to modernize how the SEC purchases IT services.

+In 2016, the United States Forest Service awarded Booz Allen a contract to develop and manage Recreation.gov.
+Booz Allen has been criticized for profiting off transaction fees charged to users of Recreation.gov and failing to adequately maintain the site.
+In 2023, plaintiffs filed a class-action against Booz Allen alleging that Booz Allen was charging junk fees; the plaintiffs later filed a motion to voluntarily dismiss the case.

 In February 2020, the company became the SEC's major provider of cybersecurity services by securing a 10-year contract worth $113 million.
 The company was awarded $4.4 billion in U.S. Federal obligations in fiscal year 2020.

 Booz Allen Hamilton has faced criticism and coverage for its close ties with leaders of both major American political parties and their donations to them, as well as its longtime alliances with the militaries and surveillance entities of nations abroad.